anshu-sam/Data-Science-Engineering/data-analytics-viz/E_Commerce/README.md

 8. What has the sale,profit been over the few months and its growth percentage over time?

 Modelling:
-Write a model to predict hte sales for the next few months.
+Write a model to predict the sales for the next few months.